HNoodles/SimpleFileSystem/README.md

 4. To implement `FileSystem::create`, you will need to locate a free inode and save a new inode into the inode table.

       - How will you locate a free inode?
+        - This is a relatively basic operation which only calls for a double loop to go through every inode block of a disk then every inode of an inode block.
+The program doesn't pursue performance, so we can simply do a linear scan and record the first invalid inode we find which would be the free inode we are looking for.
+        - If no empty inode was found, -1 should be returned.
       - What information would you see in a new inode?
+        - The new inode should hava `Valid = 1`, `Size = 0`, `Direct[0 ~ (POINTERS_PER_INODE - 1)] = 0` and `Indirect = 0`.
       - How will you record this new inode?
+        - I implemented `FileSystem::save_inode` as instructed.
+The function should compute the block index and inode index according to the `inumber` passed in.
+        - Then, it should read in the corresponding block and modify the selected inode.
+        - Finally, it should write the whole block back onto the disk.

 5. To implement `FileSystem::remove`, you will need to locate the inode and then free its associated blocks.